How to Improve Audio Quality in the 3CX app for Android

 Silence detection: Sometimes this option may be incompatible with certain phones.

-Microphone Gain: If a caller’s voice is too low and that caller is using 3CXPhone for Android, increasing the microphone gain will help increase the volume of the audio.
+Microphone Gain: If a caller’s voice is too low and that caller is using the 3CX app for Android, increasing the microphone gain will help increase the volume of the audio.
 Example Nexus 5, 5x and HTC One V will perform better if the gain is set to 2.

 Microphone Source: Most of the devices have better quality with “Advanced mode” however some old devices prefer “Basic mode”.
 If the audio is crackling, troubleshoot using this option.
 Example HTC ONE SV has better quality with Basic.